SergiusTheBest/plog/README.md

 ```

 ##Converter
 `Converter` is responsible for conversion of `Formatter` output data to a raw buffer (represented as `std::string`).
 It is uses by `RollingFileAppender` to perform a conversion before writing to a file.
+There is no base class for converters, they are implemented as classes with static functions `convert` and `header`.

 ```cpp
 class Converter